• Skip to primary navigation

 I’m a huge fan of red-wine sangria!
 I first had it in Spain, but I quickly found my favorite local places to get sangria because I needed my fix.
 I love tapas and sangria is of course the perfect pairing!

 The inspiration for this easy 5-ingredient red wine sangria comes from those delicious Spanish tapas nights I love.
-Check out over 9 options for the best sangria recipes if you're as big of a fan as me!

 Jump to: